 Scope and Content

 The scope of the Parcel Data Exchange Standard is to describe a statewide layer which identifies the physical locations and attributes of parcels in Idaho.
-This standard describes two framework representations, one for public distribution with limited attributes, and a second with additional attributes for governments only.
-This approach addresses concerns regarding privacy and related issues.
+This standard describes three different layers: a polygon layer depicting parcel boundaries and a polygon depicting parcel centroids.
+Both polygon and point layer have associated attributes that apply to the parcel as a whole.
+In contrast, one parcel can contain many improvements and to facility this one-to-many relationship attributes associated with a single improvement are stored separately in an improvements table.

 Need